 I’m an author, too.
 Seven books to date; four Wallpaper/ Phaidon cityguides, a collection of anecdotes about Beirut, co-authorship of a book on one of my favourite Lebanese architects and most recently, a collection of Instagram posts and microstories entitled Getting Lost in Lebanon.

 The future, well, who knows?
 I’m working on two separate book projects at once, largely in the hopes that one of them will actually get finished.
-Meanwhile, wild and unpredictable, terrifying and captivating, Beirut continues to fascinate, educate and entertain so, for now at least, it looks like I will remain.
+Meanwhile, I've now swapped wild and exciting Beirut for life in Spain, where I alternate between the urban delights of Barcelona and the rural charms of Carmona.